 Short-Term/Rehabilitative

-Marriages under 10 years
+Marriages typically under 16 years

 Designed to bridge gap to employment